Nepal Adventure Tour – 11 Days

 - Best Season: January to June; September to December

-- Guided sightseeing in Pashupati Temple, Boudhanath, Bhaktapur Durbar Square.
+- Guided sightseeing in Kathmandu – Pashupati Temple, Boudhanath, Bhaktapur Durbar Square.

-Nepal Adventure Tour starts with a visit to the UNESCO World Heritage Sites of Nepal, such as Pashupatinath Temple, Boudhanath Stupa, and Bhaktapur Durbar Square.
-The temple was established prior to 400 A.D., the stupa is one of the largest stupas of the world and the square exhibits spectacular Nepalese Newari Architecture, which is seen by a high number of tourists every year.
+Nepal Adventure Tour starts with a visit to the UNESCO World Heritage Sites of Pashupatinath Temple, Boudhanath Stupa, and Bhaktapur Durbar Square.
+The temple was established prior to 400 A.D., the stupa is one of the largest stupas of the world and the durbar square exhibits spectacular Newari Architecture, which is seen by a high number of tourists every year.

 After acquainting with the UNESCO World Heritage Sites through your city guide, you go for rafting in the Trishuli River, one of the wildest rivers of Nepal, whose water is green, whose rapids are enormous, and whose course snakes through lush valleys and sandy beaches.
-After enjoying the waters of the Trishuli River like an adventurer, you head off to Chitwan National Park, another famous UNESCO World Heritage Site of Nepal, which is also the third biggest attraction of Nepal.
-This UNESCO World Heritage Site is a home to 43 species of mammals and 543 species of birds.
-The mammals include one-horned rhino and Royal Bengal Tigers, and these tigers fall in the category of the endangered species.
-In this UNESCO World Heritage Site, you ride on elephant’s back, watch birds, walk in jungle, and look at Gharial crocodile from a distance, which is completely different from the Nile crocodile.
+After enjoying the waters of the Trishuli River like an adventurer, you head off to Chitwan National Park, another famous UNESCO World Heritage Site of Nepal.
+The national park is home to several species of mammals and birds, including the endangered one-horned rhino and Royal Bengal Tiger.
+Enjoy a jeep safari, watch birds, take a jungle walk, and look at Gharial or marsh muggers from a distance.

-- Day 01 -Arrival at the Tribhuvan International Airport in Kathmandu (1,345 m).
+- Day 01 – Arrive in Kathmandu.
 Overnight at a hotel.

-- Day 02 – Pre-trip meeting and sightseeing around the Kathmandu valley and drive to Nagarkot.
+- Day 02 – Pre-trip meeting.
+Sightseeing around Kathmandu valley and drive to Nagarkot.
 Overnight at a hotel.

 - Day 03 – Trek to Bhaktapur, visit Changunarayan Temple and drive back to Kathmandu.Overnight at Hotel.

-- Day 04 – Early morning drive to Trishuli river for first day of Rafting.
-Overnight at Tented Camps.
+- Day 04 – Early morning drive to Trishuli River for first day of Rafting.
+Overnight at Tented Camp.

 - Day 05 – Second day of rafting and drive to Chitwan.
 Overnight at Resort.

-- Day 06 – Activities in the Chitwan National Park.
-Overnight at Resort in Chitwan.
+- Day 06 – Jungle Activities at Chitwan National Park.
+Overnight at Resort.

-- Day 07 – Drive from Chitwan to Pokhara, leisure time in the afternoon at Pokhara.
+- Day 07 – Drive Chitwan to Pokhara.
+Afternoon Free.
 Overnight at Hotel.

-- Day 10– Day-biking trip in and around Kathmandu.
+- Day 10 – Day-biking trip in and around Kathmandu Valley.
 Farewell Dinner in the Evening.
 Overnight at Hotel.